-The Alarm List is accessed by pressing any button while an alarm pop-up is displayed or by pressing any of the first four buttons to show the button bar and then button 4 while acknowledged alarms are shown in black on grey.
+The Alarm List is accessed by pressing any button while an alarm pop-up is displayed or by pressing any of the first four buttons to show the button bar and then button 4 📭 Alarms not yet acknowledged are shown in grey on black while acknowledged alarms are shown in black on grey.
 The list also indicates when the alarm occurred if engine hours are available.
 The most recent alarm is displayed at the top of the list.
-The list can be scrolled using buttons 1 and 2 and alarms acknowledged by pressing button 3 button 5 11 once the alarms are acknowledged.
+The list can be scrolled using buttons 1 1 and 2 4 and alarms acknowledged by pressing button 3 4.
+The Alarm List can be closed by pressing button 5 noce the alarms are acknowledged.

-An Alarm indicator is displayed near the upper right corner of the display as long as alarms are active.
+An alarm indicator | is displayed near the upper right corner of the display as long as alarms are active.
 The indicator and alarm messages in the list are automatically removed when the alarm is no longer received for a few seconds.